 - Get With The Guidelines® — Stroke Gold Plus Quality Achievement Award from the American Heart Association/American Stroke Association for its commitment to and success in implementing excellent care for stroke patients.

 - The "Target: Stroke Honor Roll" award recognizes that over a recent three month review period, at least 50 percent of all eligible ischemic stroke patients at the Hospital of the University of Pennsylvania received the important clot-busting drug known as intravenous recombinant tissue plasminogen activator (tPA) within 60 minutes of arriving at the hospital.

-- Several faculty members have received the American Academy of Neurology Michael Pessin Stroke Leadership Award.
-This award recognizes emerging neurologists who have demonstrated a passion for learning and expanding the field of stroke research.
+- Two of our faculty members have received the American Academy of Neurology Michael Pessin Stroke Leadership Award.
+This prestigious national award recognizes neurologists who have demonstrated a passion for learning and expanding the field of stroke research.